luminovang/documentation/core/services.md

 ## Introduction

-Base Services in the Luminova Framework provide a foundational layer for implementing various business logic and functionalities within your application.
+Core Services in the Luminova Framework provide a foundational layer for implementing various business logic and functionalities within your application.
 These services offer versatility, enabling the retrieval of a shared instance of a class, reinitialization of a class with new arguments, or caching and serializing class instances for seamless utilization throughout your application or by third-party modules.

 ***

-* Class namespace: `\Luminova\Base\BaseServices`
+* Class namespace: `\Luminova\Base\CoreServices`
 * This class implements:
 [\Luminova\Interface\ServicesInterface](/interface/classes.md#servicesinterface)
 * This class is an **Abstract class**